State coronavirus cases rise by 9,989; deaths increase by 48

 Testing

-The positive rate for tests received Tuesday was 17.30 percent compared with `9.28 the day before and 10.32 two weeks ago when there were 57,963tests.
+The positive rate for tests received Tuesday was 17.30 percent compared with a record 1`9.28 the day before and 10.32 two weeks ago when there were 57,963tests.

 The state reported 14.15 percent of people who tested for the first time were positive, compared with 16.21 the day before.
 Two weeks ago, the percentage was 9.06.